panthajan/FullstackDeployInAWSwithNginx/README.md

 For the DNS configuration, we need to work on our domain registrar's DNS settings, we need to create A records pointing to the Elastic IP addresses or the public IP addresses of your instances.
 Here's an example:

-    students.poridhi.com A record points to the Elastic IP of the Nginx server in the first public subnet. api.students.poridhi.com A record points to the Elastic IP of the other public-facing server in the second public subnet.
+    students.poridhi.com A record points to the Elastic IP of the Nginx server in the first public subnet. api.students.poridhi.com A record points to the Elastic IP of the same Nginx server in the first public subnet.

 Here's the Nginx configuration and steps based on the scenario: